ONLINE COUPLES COUNSELING · Seattle, WA

 We find the pattern

 In the first session, Marc listens beneath the content of your arguments.
-By the end, he shares a working hypothesis about what’s keeping you stuck — usually the clearest thing anyone has ever said to you about your relationship.
+By the end, he shares a working hypothesis about what’s keeping you stuck — likely the clearest thing you’ve been told about your relationship.

 You leave with clarity